Paracosmus/Quillscript-Docs/Changelog/v2.4/index.md

 ## Fixes

+- Fix an issue where the **Roll** function returns 0 when called from script while omitting the 'quantity' parameter
 - Update deprecated code to UE 5.5 version
 - Minor performance and stability improvements
 - Minor code documentation improvements